DanGould/code-bitcoin-csharp/README.md

 # P2SH 2-of-3 Transaction

 This PubKey Script (scriptPubKey) we logged, though valid, doesn't look very much like a wallet-friendly address.
-We will run it through a function so a sender we use it like any other address.
+We will run it through a function so a sender can use it like any other address.

 ```cs
 // Program.cs (cont.)